-Issu Issue 15: Quality and Availability of Pedestrian Routes Rep Name / Summary of Representation ID Organisation Ian Smith We would support the adoption of the principles of the Streetscape Design Guide especially the use of the streets to reinforce the City's English Heritage character.
-The creation of attractive public realm is an important component in developing a high-quality shopping and leisure experience.
+Issue 15: Quality and Availability of f Pedestrian Routes Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required Ian Smith We would support the adoption of the principles of the Streetscape Design Guide especially See Revised Movement Chapter.
+English Heritage the use of the streets to reinforce the City's character.
+The creation of attractive public realm is an important component in developing a high-quality shopping and leisure experience. between areas of the city centre and need to address this issue.
 The Introductory Section of this Area Action Plan highlights the fragmented nature of the City Centre which makes it difficult for pedestrians.
 However, the AAP does not put forward any proposals to lessen the severance caused by the current highway infrastructure or ways in which connectivity might be improved.
 It is particularly important that the plan facilitates easier pedestrian movement between the Learning Quarter and the new residential areas and the heart of the City centre.
-The Plan also needs to address the extent to which there is vehicle penetration into the heart of the City.
-Consideration should be given to closing roads to traffic in order to create a more pedestrian- friendly environment.
+The Transport Study has assessed the existing and current transport / connectivity issues facing the city The Plan also needs to address the extent to which there is vehicle penetration into the heart of the City.
+Consideration should be given to closing roads to traffic in order to create a more pedestrian-friendly environment.
 Richard Radcliffe The City has 2 end-of-line railway stations that are close together but very poorly connected.
-Ideally both should be extended to give one Resident central "through" station (perhaps a use for the hole in the ground!).
-As this is unlikely improvements to both the pedestrian and vehicular linkage should be considered.
-Jenny March this should include cyclists as well as pedestrians Resident Dr G.J.
-The congregation of groups (especially young men) are perceived as Llewellyn a threat - especially to older folk - so the social aspect must be Resident managed in such a way that Bradford develops a positive character which might encourage those who have deserted Bradford for Halifax (for example) to return.
+Ideally both should be extended to give one central "through" station (perhaps a use for the The Transport Study has assessed the existing and current transport / See Revised Movement Chapter.